mrsamsh/galaga/README.md

 <strong>What I did to the code</strong>

 The game didn't work as it uses old OpenGL.
 Now it runs on mac (at least).
-Text in the game uses some hack (printing on SDL_Surface object then using the object to generate OpenGL texture.
-This didn't render correctly, as SDL_Surface uses padding every pitch.
-I had to do some hack to generate proper pixel data from SDL_Surface.
-It is inefficient at all, but it works.
+Text in the game wasn't showing properly, as SDL_Surface has padding for pixels in each row.
+I solved this by using glPixelStorei.
+Also the program depended on Glu and System OpenGL libraries, I substituted that with local GLAD files.

 <strong> Required Libraries </strong>
  - SDL2
  - SDL2_image
  - SDL2_mixer
  - SDL2_TTF
- - OpenGL
+ - ~~OpenGL~~ (now completely uses glad instead)
  - ~~Glew~~   (no longer needed)
- - Glu
+ - ~~Glu~~    (no longer needed)

  <strong> Build instructions </strong>

-	make
+	mkdir build
+	cd build
+	cmake -S ..
+	cmake --build .

  <strong> To run the game: </strong>

-`./build/app`
+`./galaga`